 For a first-hand account of the biking, caving and shooting experience, check out this blog post by Imogen Tinkler, who was on the same blogger trip as me and who tried out those activities.

-If you’d like to try out some of the many and varied activities which are on offer in the Forest of Dean, then head to the Forest Activities Festival on April 23rd.
-It’s taking place in the grounds of The Speech House Hotel, and there are ‘have a go’ sessions (many of which are free) with a wide range of activity providers. you can try archery, segways, forest bushcraft, rocket science, rugby, cycling skills, climbing, golf, Thai boxing, walking football and more.
+If you’d like to try out some of the many and varied activities which are on offer in the Forest of Dean, then head to the Forest Activities Festival in April (in 2018 it’s happening on April 29th).
+It takes place in the grounds of The Speech House Hotel, and there are ‘have a go’ sessions (many of which are free) with a wide range of activity providers. you can try archery, segways, forest bushcraft, rocket science, rugby, cycling skills, climbing, golf, Thai boxing, walking football and more.
 The festival also has arts & crafts sessions such as felting, photography, lace making and spinning, as well as children’s workshops, African drumming, clog dancing, ukulele playing, singing, brass bands, street food, a dog show, and a chill out zone with yoga, acupuncture, flotation and complementary therapists.

 Over to you

 Have you been to this area, or would you like to?
 Is there anything that you’d like to ask about my trip there?

 Disclosure: I was a guest of the Wye Valley and Forest of Dean Tourist Association on this trip.
-All words and opinions are my own.
+This post contains affiliate links, which means that if you clicked through and booked I may receive a small commission.
+All opinions, images and words are my own, as ever.